 When Washington worries about our government surviving against future military threats, it uses nuclear war as its benchmark.
 To skirt the worst, it maintains international nuclear hotlines; hardens our nation’s nuclear command, control, and warning systems; and games possible nuclear attacks, defenses, and counter strikes.
 More important, it maintains elaborate plans to uphold the “continuity of government” (think “Last Survivor” fortified with real nuclear bunkers, emergency communications systems, and legal lines of succession).

-Developed during the Cold War, these continuity of government plans give Washington some confidence it might ride out a nuclear attack and continue to govern.
+Developed during the Cold War, this continuity of government plans gives Washington some confidence it might ride out a nuclear attack and continue to govern.
 We assume that less dramatic threats can be handled as “lesser included threats” to this “big one.”

 But can they?